jonisapp/dgui/README.md

 * Clean and simple syntax
 * A lot of code economy
 * integrate well in any kind of environment
+* default labels's translations are avaible in english and french
 * form elements
 * MDI elements
 * modals